openhab/org.openhab.binding.zwave/doc/fakro/vmzsolarplus_0_0.md

 ### Parameter 2: winter mode

 Summer/Winter mode
-summer mode: go down if sun shines and go up if it is cloudy

-winter mode: if temperature is below 0 deg C and sun shines then go up if it is cloudy go down.
-If temperature is above 0 deg C works as a summer mode
+<p&gtsummer mode: go down if sun shines and go up if it is cloudy</p&gt <p&gtwinter mode: if temperature is below 0 deg C and sun shines then go up if it is cloudy go down.
+If temperature is above 0 deg C works as a summer mode</p&gt
 The following option values may be configured -:

 | Value  | Description |